• Skip to primary navigation

 homemade vegan biscuits with fresh strawberries and coconut whipped cream on a piece of parchment paper

-2. Fold the biscuits: this is where all the layers happen!
-We're doing six folds to this dough to create tons of lamination.
-Scroll down to the recipe card to watch how to see detailed steps.
+Fold the biscuits: this is where all the layers happen!
+We’re doing six folds to this dough to create tons of lamination.
+Scroll down to the recipe card to see a detailed video of each step.

-5. Sticky vegan topping: Whisk together melted vegan butter and brown rice syrup or date syrup and spread it over the warm biscuits.
-Give them enough to drips all down the sides.
+Sticky vegan topping: While the biscuits are baking, whisk together melted vegan butter and syrup and spread it over the warm biscuits.
 Top with a little sea salt!

 a flaky vegan biscuit sitting on a piece of parchment paper with more vegan biscuits around it

-Shortcakes are not vegan because they're made with buttermilk and butter but this recipe calls for a vegan butter and a homemade vegan buttermilk!
+Shortcakes are not vegan because they’re made with buttermilk and butter.
+But this recipe calls for a vegan butter and a homemade vegan buttermilk!
+The whipped cream for this recipe is made from coconut milk instead of heavy cream.

 How to quickly make vegan buttermilk